 Even if you are not Catholic, this once in a lifetime event should not be missed while in Rome.
 Receive a message of peace, something we all can appreciate, no matter our walk of life.
 Attend the service for free, but be sure to get a spot early.
 Every year there is a huge crowd waiting to receive a Christmas blessing from the Pope.

-4. Feast on authentic Italian cuisine for Christmas lunch.
+4. Feast on Authentic Italian Cuisine for Christmas Lunch in Rome on Christmas Day

 As the saying goes, “When in Rome, do as the Romans do” and Romans eat a big lunch on Christmas Day.
 Not able (or don’t want!) to cook a meal where you’re staying?
 Plenty of restaurants will be open, serving delicious dishes of traditional Christmas meals and desserts.